danielhnmoreno/pyJoiner/README.md

-pyJoiner - Kali Linux Version

-Open Source Exe Joiner
+pyJoiner - Open Source Exe Joiner (Kali Linux Version).

 Coder: Daniel Henrique Negri Moreno (a.k.a W1ckerMan)

 pyJoiner is used for join files , like Self -extracting archive ( SFX ) .

-The major difference resides in fact that pyJoiner extracts files in %TEMP%

-Windows directory and executes them.
+The major difference resides in fact that pyJoiner extracts files in %TEMP% Windows directory and executes them.

 After process, /root/pyJoiner_output/py_file.exe will be generated.